Statute of Westminster 1931: Newfoundland

 The Dominion of Newfoundland never adopted the Statute of Westminster, especially because of financial troubles and corruption there.
 By request of the Dominion's government, the United Kingdom established the Commission of Government in 1934, resuming direct rule of Newfoundland.
 That arrangement remained until Newfoundland became a province of Canada in 1949 following referendums on the issue in 1948.
+The Statute of Westminster became applicable to Newfoundland when it was admitted to Canada.

 Union of South Africa

-Although the Union of South Africa was not among the Dominions that needed to adopt the Statute of Westminster for it to take effect, two laws—the Status of the Union Act, 1934, and the Royal Executive Functions and Seals Act of 1934—were passed to confirm South Africa's status as a fully sovereign state.
+Although the Union of South Africa was not among the Dominions that needed to adopt the Statute of Westminster for it to take effect, two laws — the Status of the Union Act, 1934, and the Royal Executive Functions and Seals Act, 1934 — were passed to confirm South Africa's status as a fully sovereign state.

 Implications for succession to the throne

 The preamble to the Statute of Westminster sets out a guideline for changing the rules of succession to the Crown.
 The second paragraph of the preamble to the statute reads:

-Though a preamble is not considered to have the force of statute law, that of the Statute of Westminster has come to be a constitutional convention, which “has always been treated in practice as though it were a binding requirement."
+Though a preamble is not considered to have the force of statute law, that of the Statute of Westminster has come to be a constitutional convention, which "has always been treated in practice as though it were a binding requirement".
 The convention was then adopted by every country that subsequently gained its independence from Britain and became a Commonwealth realm.
-It is, thus, fundamental to the relationship between the Commonwealth realms.
-As sovereign nations, however, each is free to withdraw from the arrangement, using their respective processes for constitutional amendment.

-This means, for example, that any change in any realm to the Act of Settlement's provisions barring Roman Catholics from the throne would require the unanimous assent of the parliaments of all the other Commonwealth realms, if the shared aspect of the Crown is to be retained.
-Additionally, per section 4, if a realm wished for a British act amending the Act of Settlement in the UK to become part of that realm's laws, thereby amending the Act of Settlement in that realm, it would have to request and consent to the British act and the British act would have to state that such request and consent had been given.
-Section 4 of the Statute of Westminster has been repealed in a number of realms and replaced by other constitutional clauses absolutely disallowing the British Parliament from legislating for those realms.

-This has raised some logistical concerns, as it would mean multiple parliaments would all have to assent to any future changes in any realm to its line of succession, as with the Perth Agreement's proposals to abolish male-preference primogeniture.